acoomans/flask-autodoc/README.md

 ## Requirements

-Flask-Selfdoc is compatible with Python versions 2 and 3; and it depends only on Flask.
-It is tested with all versions of Flask from 0.11 up to the latest release and the latest Flask release will continue to be supported.
+Flask-Selfdoc is compatible with Python versions >=3.6 and Flask versions >=1.0.
+Previous versions of Flask-Selfdoc worked with Python 2.7, Python 3.5 and Flask 0.11 and 0.12.
+If you need a version which works with these old versions of Python and Flask, try 1.2.3 (but you are better off upgrading away from end-of-life Python!!!)

 ## Install